thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     family must register and apply for the Child Care Subsidy via Centrelink.

-    The Australian Government may provide financial assistance towards the cost of childcare.
-If you would like to access this assistance, please include this information in your child’s enrolment form and register for Child Care Subsidy with Centrelink:
+    If you would like to receive the Child Care Subsidy, please include this information in your child’s enrolment form and register for Child Care Subsidy with Centrelink: